 In English, we commonly use the words “this” or “that” in these situations (for example, “I didn’t hear that” or “Do you understand this?”).

-If you’ve been learning or speaking French for a while, then chances are you’ve already seen one of these indefinite pronouns quite often in the popular word C’est.
+Chances are you’ve already seen one of these indefinite pronouns quite often in the common word C’est.

 This word combines the demonstrative indefinite pronoun ce with a form of the verb être to mean “This is” or “That is.”